 Whole life insurance policies work well to transfer wealth onto beneficiaries after death.

 Life insurance bought through a business is usually much cheaper, even for a policy that is the same amount as what you might purchase as an individual.

 Most businesses have access to group life insurance policies that are discounted because of their group pricing.
-The cost of these policies is minute compared to the potential costs of not offering them.
+The cost of these policies, especially term life insurance, is minute compared to the potential costs of not offering them.